FIGLAB/ubicoustics/README.md

 # System Requirements
 The deep learning system is written in `python3`, specifically `tensorflow` and `keras`.

-To begin, we recommend using `virtualenv` to run a self-contained setup.
+To begin, we recommend using `virtualenv` to run a self-contained setup:
 ```bash
 $ virtualenv ./ubicoustics -p python3
 $ source ubicoustics/bin/activate
 ```

-Once `virtualenv` is activated, install the following dependencies via `pip`
+Once `virtualenv` is activated, install the following dependencies via `pip`:

 ```bash
 (ubicoustics)$ git clone https://github.com/FIGLAB/ubicoustics.git